serenity4/CompileTraces.jl/README.md

 If trace files were obtained using `SnoopCompile.parcel` and `SnoopCompile.write`, they must be evaluated in scope of the intended package.
 For a trace file written at `MyPackage/src/precompile_statements.jl` for a given package `MyPackage`, use the option `inline = true` to execute the precompile statements in the intended scope:

-!!! note
-    The term "precompile" in "precompile statements" is not related to "precompilation" as in "module precompilation". `Base.precompile(signature)` is a way to trigger compilation for a given method signature early without executing it, hence the prefix.

 ```julia
 module MyPackage